GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex1_gnirsls_Kband32mm_cmdline.rst

 .. note::  In this observation, there is only one real source to extract.
-If there were multiple sources in the slit, regardless of whether they are of interest to the program, DRAGONS will locate them, trace them, and extract them automatically.
+If there were multiple sources in the slit, regardless of whether they are of interest to the program or not, DRAGONS will locate them, trace them, and extract them automatically.
 Each extracted spectrum is stored in an individual extension in the output multi-extension FITS file.

-   The automatic source detection in this case does find two extra spurious sources at the extreme left edge of the cross-section.
-They are not real sources.
-Just ignore them or remove them in interactive mode.
+   The automatic source detection in this case does find one extra spurious sources at the extreme left edge of the cross-section.
+It is not a real source.
+Just ignore it or remove it in interactive mode.

 This is what one raw image looks like.